Find information below regarding property taxes for the Town of Minto.

 - Saves on postage

 - 12 Month Plan (January to December)

 - Installment Plan (4 times per year - dates and amounts are specified on the property tax bill)

-Complete one of our Pre-authorized Payment Plan Application Forms, attach a cheque marked "VOID", and mail or drop off at our office located at 5941 Hwy 89 Harriston.
+Complete our Pre-authorized Payment Plan Application Form, attach a cheque marked "VOID", and mail or drop off at our office located at 5941 Hwy 89 Harriston.